Indian Mujahideen

-Indian Mujahideen (IM) is an Islamic jihadist and terrorist group which has been particularly active in India.
-The group was founded as an offshoot of the Students' Islamic Movement of India (SIMI) by several radicalized members including Iqbal Bhatkal, Riyaz Bhatkal, Yasin Bhatkal, Abdul Subhan Qureshi, Amir Reza Khan and Sadiq Israr Sheikh, among others.
+Indian Mujahideen (IM) is an Islamic jihadist group which has been particularly active in India.
+The group was founded as an offshoot of the Students' Islamic Movement of India (SIMI) by several radicalised members including Iqbal Bhatkal, Riyaz Bhatkal, Yasin Bhatkal, Abdul Subhan Qureshi, Amir Reza Khan and Sadiq Israr Sheikh, among others.
 (Note: All three are from Bhatkal in the Karnataka state of India, hence their nickname "Bhatkal".)
 (Note: Amir Reza Khan is from Kolkata and carried out the 2002 attack on American cultural centre in Kolkata and the Khadim abduction.)
 It has been active since at least 2005 when it bombed the Dashashwamedh Ghat in Varanasi (where eight people were injured).
 It carried out several serial-bombings in Indian cities in the following years notably the 2007 Uttar Pradesh bombings, 2008 Jaipur bombings, 2008 Ahmedabad bombings, 2008 Delhi bombings, 2010 Pune bombing, 2011 Mumbai bombings, 2011 Delhi bombing, 2013 Patna bombings, (Note: The Patna bombings targeted a rally of the then Prime Ministerial candidate Narendra Modi.)
 2013 Hyderabad blasts and the 2013 Bodh Gaya bombings.

 Investigators believe that Indian Mujahideen is one of many groups composed of lower-tier SIMI members.
 According to the Indian Intelligence Bureau, SIMI took new titles because the top leadership of SIMI have been detained and would be available for interrogation.
 The change in names is believed to signal a change in tactics as SIMI-affiliated militants attempt to garner more support from India's Muslim community rather than be seen as a group consisting of foreigners.
 Two days after the 13 May 2008 Jaipur bombings, the extremist group sent an e-mail to Indian media in which they claimed responsibility for the attacks and said they would "demolish the faiths (all religions apart from Islam) of the infidels of India."
 The biggest and boldest attack to date by the group was the 2008 Ahmedabad serial blasts, where it gained national notoriety with a casualty of more than 50 people.